 and more.
 In some cases, homeowners’ association estoppel letters include a lien or deed restriction statement that certifies the owner’s current dues and assessment payments.

-The HOA should include instructions on how to make payment and a note stating that newly discovered debts cannot be added to an Estoppel letter that has already been submitted.
+The HOA should include instructions on how to make payment.
+It should include a note stating that one cannot add newly discovered debts to an already submitted Estoppel letter.